 “Four beautiful villas with chef service and spa pools, set in lush tropical grounds in the charming village of Nerul, a short stroll from quiet Coco beach”

-Reached by snaking paths through dense foliage around the shared, curved swimming pool, the spacious, shabby chic villas manage to be both luxurious yet homely.
-Paint-stripped furniture and Goan antiques add a sense of history and the cool spa pools, sounds of nature and fragrant breezes make your cares melt away.
-Each villa has 2 lovingly-furnished bedrooms (1 double and 1 double/twin), a self-catering kitchen (though most guests opt to be cooked for), and an open-to-the-air-and-rafters living room/verandah with plump cushions.
-You even get just the right amount of gadgetry (iPod docks, flatscreen TVs) - who could ask for more?
+Reached by snaking paths through dense foliage around the shared, curved swimming pool, the spacious, shabby chic 2-bedroom villas manage to be both luxurious yet homely.
+Paint-stripped furniture and Goan antiques add a sense of history while the spa pools, sounds of nature and fragrant breezes make your cares melt away.
+Each villa has 2 lovingly-furnished bedrooms (1 double and 1 double/twin), a self-catering kitchen (though most guests opt to be cooked for), and an open-to-the-air-and-rafters living room/veranda with plump cushions.
 The lush garden canopy screens each villa into privacy so they're popular with couples, but Coco Shambhala is particularly fun for group bookings of 8-16.

-- A Garden of Eden feel, thanks to the rustling of jacaranda, palm, banana and hibiscus, scents of jasmine and honesuckle, and cooing and cawing of birds
+- A Garden of Eden feel, thanks to the rustling of jacaranda, palm, banana and hibiscus, scents of jasmine and honeysuckle, and cooing and cawing of birds

-- Lovely breakfasts included in the rate, and 2 on-site chefs to whip up bespoke lunches and dinners for you.
-Good restaurants nearby, too
+- Lovely breakfasts, and 2 on-site chefs to whip up bespoke lunches and dinners for you

 - Elegant, unfussy design, and a homely feel

-- Friendly helpful service, and each villa has a dedicated car and driver at your disposal 10 hours a day, included in the tariff
+- Friendly helpful service; each villa has a dedicated car and driver at your disposal 10 hours a day

 - Ashvini and Bharani’s indoor bathrooms feel a little musty and basic in comparison to the lovely open-air ones of Rohini and Ashlesha